 Knowledge: Fair-Sharing

-A situation where a set is shared or distributed among a known number of people or groups.
+A situation where a whole or a set is shared or distributed among a known number of people or groups.

 Example